Pyongyang Marathon Short Tour - Beijing Departure (via Air China)

 AM: We’ll have an early start (approximately 7am) to get ready for the PYONGYANG MARATHON.
 This is the third year in all of history that foreign amateur runners will be allowed to run in the Pyongyang marathon.
 Stretch out, lace up and pound that Pyongyang pavement!
 Race starts at approximately 9am and is over no later than 1pm.
 There is a pre-race ceremony starting at 8am and a post-race award ceremony starting at 1pm.
 Spectators are welcome to join this tour, as there will be plenty to see at the Kim Il Sung Stadium - local soccer/football match and runners returning to the stadium in their last lap of the race.

 PM: We’ll cool down at the hotel and give you time to shower and rest up after the race.
-After a well deserved meal, we’ll do some easy sightseeing by visiting the Kimilsungia and Kimjongilia Flower Festival (a multi-floor display of the flowers named after each of the late leaders), taking in a panorama view of Pyongyang on the top of the Juche Tower and by taking a ride on the Pyongyang metro.
-In the evening, we’ll walk in the Kim Il Sung Square and pick up some souvenirs at the Foreign Languages Bookshop.
-After dinner, drink to a race well run at the Taedonggang Microbrewery No. 3.
+After a well-deserved meal, we’ll do some easy sightseeing by visiting the Kimilsungia and Kimjongilia Flower Festival (a multi-floor display of the flowers named after each of the late leaders) and then taking a ride on the Pyongyang metro.
+Dinner will be at the banquet hall in the Koryo Hotel where we will have our awards ceremony.
+Afterwards, drink to a race well run at the Taedonggang Microbrewery No. 3.

-PM: Take Air China flight CA122 1720 1805 to Beijing.
+PM: Enjoy Pansanggi, the traditional Kaesong cuisine for lunch.
+Stop at the original Sonjuk Bridge, a UNESCO site.
+Return to Pyongyang where we’ll gather our things and head to the airport for our Air China flight CA122 1720 1805 to Beijing.
 Please allow at least 2 hours for connecting flights for immigration/customs clearance, baggage claim and re-check-in.

 This itinerary is subject to change at any time.